boazbk/tcs/lec_08_uncomputability.md

 > # {.proof data-ref="haltonzero-thm"}
-The proof is by reduction to $HALT$.
+The proof is by reduction from $HALT$.
 Suppose, towards the sake of contradiction, that  $HALTONZERO$ is computable.
 In other words, suppose towards the sake of contradiction that there exists an algorithm $A$ such that $A(P')=HALTONZERO(P')$ for every $P'\in \{0,1\}^*$.
 Then, we will construct an algorithm $B$ that solves $HALT$.
 >